ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 map toField xs
 ```

-That's not quite possible in `generic-sop`, but we can get very close.
+That's not quite possible in `generics-sop`, but we can get very close.
 Using
 `hcliftA`, we can lift a method of a type class over a heterogeneous list:

 ```haskell